ashutosh-mishra4/kombai-blog/content/posts/2023-04-11---JavaScript-frameworks/index.md

 Preact provides many of the same features and APIs as React, including a component-based architecture, a virtual DOM for efficient updates, and a familiar syntax for defining and rendering components.

+In the [State of JavaScript Survey 2022](https://2022.stateofjs.com/en-US/libraries/#tier_list), Preact received a 74% retention ratio.
+It also had similar stats over the last few years.
+This indicates that developers are generally satisfied with this framework.

 One of the main advantages of Preact is its small size, which is around 4KB when gzipped.
 This makes it ideal for projects that require a small footprint.

 Use Preact when you want to build small to medium-sized applications with a focus on performance and minimal overhead and want to minimize the time it takes for your application to load and execute.